1/2 Leg of Lamb£12.00

 Optional: 1 onion, quartered

-Preheat your oven to 200°C (fan) for a quicker roast or 180°C (standard).
+Preheat the oven and prep the lamb-preheat your oven to 200°C (fan) for a quicker roast or 180°C (standard).
+Let the lamb sit at room temperature for 30 minutes for even cooking

-Heat the oil in a large pan.
+Brown the lamb-heat the oil in a large pan.
 Season the lamb generously with salt and pepper, and brown on all sides to develop a rich crust (5–7 mins).
 Don’t skip this—it adds flavour and colour.

-In a roasting tray, arrange the potato wedges (and onion if using).
+Prepare the roasting tray-in a roasting tray, arrange the potato wedges (and onion if using).
 Nestle the lamb on top.
 Scatter garlic and rosemary around if desired.

-Seasoning: A simple blend of garlic, rosemary, salt and pepper is all you need.
+Seasoning- a simple blend of garlic, rosemary, salt and pepper is all you need.
 You can also make slits in the lamb and insert garlic or herb sprigs for deeper flavour.

-Serving: Slice or shred the lamb and serve with crispy roasted potatoes, a drizzle of gravy, and sides like buttered green beans, mint sauce, or a simple salad.
+Serving- slice or shred the lamb and serve with crispy roasted potatoes, a drizzle of gravy, and sides like buttered green beans, mint sauce, or a simple salad.
 Leftovers can star in sandwiches, wraps, or topped on salads the next day—versatile and family-friendly.

 https://simplehomeedit.com/recipe/rosemary-and-garlic-lamb-leg/?utm_source=